explosion/spacy-course/chapters/es/slides/chapter4_04_wrapping-up.md

 using spaCy's matcher and phrase matcher.

-Chapter 2 was all about information extraction, and you learned how to work with the data structures, the Doc, Token and Span, as well as the vocab and lexical entries.
+Chapter 2 was all about information extraction, and you learned how to work with the data structures, the `Doc`, `Token` and `Span`, as well as the `Vocab` and lexical entries.

 You also used spaCy to predict semantic similarities using word vectors.

-In chapter 3, you got some more insights into spaCy's pipeline, and learned to write your own custom pipeline components that modify the Doc.
+In chapter 3, you got some more insights into spaCy's pipeline, and learned to write your own custom pipeline components that modify the doc.

-You also created your own custom extension attributes for Docs, Tokens and Spans, and learned about processing streams and making your pipeline faster.
+You also created your own custom extension attributes for docs, tokens and spans, and learned about processing streams and making your pipeline faster.

 Finally, in chapter 4, you learned about training and updating spaCy's statistical models, specifically the entity recognizer.